AdrenaFoundation/adrena-docs-v2/technical-documentation/staking-implementation-details.md

 # Staking Details 🏦

-Adrena and its 100% revenue sharing is all about redistributing revenues as the core feature of the platform.
+Adrena is all about redistributing revenues as the core feature of the platform.
 A big chunk of that is done through ALP (pool's share) appreciation, as most of the fee revenues go back to the pool directly.

 The exact distribution is as follow: